 - dandruff can be cured but can recur again

-Dandruff is also referred to as Seborrheic dermatitis by some, but they are not one and the same skin conditions.
+Dandruff is also referred to as Seborrheic dermatitis, but they are not the same skin conditions.

 Dandruff is confined to the scalp and is gray or white in color.
 It may be found as patches or found scattered throughout the scalp and in hair strands.

-Dandruff is a condition of the scalp that can be treated by using home remedies or by using medicated shampoos.
-If dandruff persists or increases contact your doctor for further advice.
+Dandruff is a scalp condition that can be treated by using home remedies or by using medicated shampoos.
+If dandruff persists or increases, contact your doctor for further advice.